100Daisy/platform_manifest-1/README.md

 ## Devices

-Just CAF is designed for OnePlus 5, msm8998.
+Just CAF is designed for LGE Nexus 5X, msm8992.